AtlasmanYevgenii/Practicum100-by-Yandex/README.md

 Our project is to prepare a report for a bank's loan division.
 We'll need to find out if a customer's marital status and number of children has an impact on whether they will default on a loan.
 The bank already has some data on customers' credit worthiness.

-The main aim of the project is to build a credit scoring of a potential customer.
-The credit scoring is used to evaluate the ability of a potential borrower to repay their loan.
+The main aim of the project is to build a credit score for a potential customer.
+Credit scoring is used to evaluate the ability of a potential borrower to repay their loan.

 **Plan of our work**